Senior Railcards and Bus Passes

 Chelmsford City Council no longer issue bus passes - please see the 'How to apply for a bus pass' section at the bottom of this page.

-The Council offers a concessionary price on annual National Rail Senior Railcards, which can be purchased at a cost of £22.
+We are now part of a nationwide scheme managed by the Association of Train Companies (ATOC).
+This allows qualifying Chelmsford residents a concessionary price of £24 on annual National Rail Senior Railcards.
 This is cheaper than the cost of the Senior Railcard if purchased from a train station.
 The Senior Railcard is available from your 60th birthday.

 How do I obtain a Railcard?